 We estimate that the total expenses of the offering, excluding the underwriting discount, will be approximately \$300,000.
+The underwriters have agreed to reimburse us for certain offering expenses.

 The underwriters or their affiliates have provided banking and other financial services to us or our affiliates from time to time for which they have received customary fees and expenses.
 Certain of the underwriters or their affiliates are lenders under our credit facility.
 The underwriters or their affiliates will in the future continue to provide banking and other financial services to us or our affiliates for which they will receive customary compensation.